Julia Gardiner Tyler: White House hostess

+Political influence

 Tyler did not have strong political views of her own.
 Rather, she adopted and defended those of her husband.
-She would encourage her husband to pursue whatever policies he desired, and she would even flatter members of the Senate to win their support.
+She encouraged her husband to pursue whatever policies he desired, and she would even flatter members of the Senate to win their support.
 Political considerations were always factored into social events, and Tyler used her influence to exert power in her own right.
 In particular, she lobbied for the annexation of Texas as she believed it would benefit her husband's legacy.
 Her open expression of political opinion diverged from previous first ladies, who generally expressed little interest in politics.
 After the president signed off on the annexation of Texas in one of his final official acts, Tyler began wearing the pen he used around her neck.
 Her lobbying on the Texas issue is credited as a major factor in its success.
 Her support for the annexation of Texas became publicly known to the point where she was identified with the topic, and it was the subject of the first political cartoon to tie a first lady to a political issue.